I Guess He Didn't Get the Memo

 No sin, as he views the matter, can be forgiven without satisfaction.
 A debt to Divine justice has been incurred; and that debt must needs be paid.

-t man could not make this satisfaction for himself; the debt is something far greater than he can pay; and, moreover, all the service that he can offer to God is already due on other titles.
+But man could not make this satisfaction for himself; the debt is something far greater than he can pay; and, moreover, all the service that he can offer to God is already due on other titles.

-, or angel, might possibly pay the debt incurred by sinners is rejected, on the ground that in any case this would put the sinner under obligation to his deliverer, and he would thus become the servant of a mere creature.
+The suggestion that some innocent man, or angel, might possibly pay the debt incurred by sinners is rejected, on the ground that in any case this would put the sinner under obligation to his deliverer, and he would thus become the servant of a mere creature.

-, was by the coming of a Redeemer who is both God and man.
+The only way in which the satisfaction could be made, and men could be set free from sin, was by the coming of a Redeemer who is both God and man.
 His death makes full satisfaction to the Divine Justice, for it is something greater than all the sins of all mankind.

 St. Anselm's view is echoed in the Catechism of the Catholic Church: